If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Collins is currently serving his life sentence in Administrative Segregation at the Marquette Branch Prison.
 He continues to maintain his innocence of the murder of Karen Beineman, as well as the other murders linked to the Michigan Murderer, despite having refused multiple offers for a public polygraph test.

-Whooooo that was a long one…but these classic serial killers tales can be so interesting.
+Whooooo that was a long one, but these classic serial killer tales can be so interesting and vast.
 These guys used to be so brazen, so unapologetic, and so in your face; creating mass hysteria.
 I mean, can you imagine living in a city with a curfew because there was a guy out there killing all the women in your town?
-That would be so surreal, but it was a reality, even as little as 20 years ago – before technology and scientific advancement forced them to hide, or be smarter about how they kill.
+That would be so surreal, but it was a reality, even as little as 20 years ago – before technology and scientific advancement forced them to hide or be smarter about how they kill.